 Employee retention is a prime concern for organizations across the globe.
 Workforce well-being has thus become one of the most important aspects of every organization.
 We can broadly categorize the well-being, which contributes towards employee retention, into 3 parts-

 The well-being of around 60 million American employees links with small businesses.
 Even though this number is huge, only 50% of them suggest that their employer cares for them.
 The data isn’t much encouraging because it is most likely that employees will stay with a company if the organization values them.
 In fact, further stating the factual data from Guardian’s survey, employees who feel that their employers care for them will stay with the organization for as long as 10 good years.

 The problem arises when you stop caring for your employees after employee training and employee onboarding.
 To ace employee retention, you have to realize that caring for your employees is a continuous process.
-To know more about designing a great employee experience, take a look at our previous blog on employee experience:

 How do you show your care?